AMU Literary Festival: Lit Fest 2019

-Reading Literature in the Age of 140 characters by Mr. Jerry Pinto, Dr. Nafis Faizi and Mr. Md.
+Reading Literature in the Age of 140 Characters by Mr. Jerry Pinto, Dr. Nafis Faizi, and Mr. Md.
 Danish Iqbal, moderated by Mr. Kashif Ilyas.
-The discussion was centred around the condition of literature in this age of extremities, and how instant gratification on social media and the shortening attention span of people has impacted literature.
+The discussion was centered around the condition of literature in this age of extremities, and how instant gratification on social media and the shortening attention span of people has impacted literature.

 Book Launch and Discussion on the book Lynch Files by Mr. Ziya Us Salam, moderated by Mr. Fawaz Shaheen.
-Mr. Ziya Us Salam talked about how murders in the past used to happen on religious grounds, but now lynchings are more of a conspiracy of targeting a particular person.
+Mr. Ziya Us Salam talked about how murders in the past used to happen on religious grounds, but now lynchings are more of a conspiracy to target a particular person.

-Ground(ed) Report in the Digital Scape by Mr.Mahtab Alam, Mr. Shoaib Daniyal, Mr. Gulam Jeelani, moderated by Prof. Mohammad Sajjad.
-The panelists talked about the problems faced by journalists in the digital era of reporting.
+Ground(ed) Report in the Digital Scape by Mr.Mahtab Alam, Mr. Shoaib Daniyal, and Mr. Gulam Jeelani, moderated by Prof. Mohammad Sajjad.
+The panelists talked about the problems journalists encounter in the digital era of reporting.
 There were also discussions about how difficult it is to report on communal violence.
 The issue of fake news was an important point.

-Majoritarianism: The Undoing of Democracy by Mr. Ziya Us Salam, Mr. Shoaib Daniyal and Prof. Asmer Beg, moderated by Dr. Tarushikha Sarvesh.
-The major topics of discussion were minority issues, communal violence, safety of women, etc.
+Majoritarianism: The Undoing of Democracy by Mr. Ziya Us Salam, Mr. Shoaib Daniyal, and Prof. Asmer Beg, moderated by Dr. Tarushikha Sarvesh.
+The major topics of discussion were minority issues, communal violence, the safety of women, etc.